-The source of morphosyntactic information is often localized in a sentence.
-Systematic removal of certain information (perturbations) reveals where the information is stored.
-The role of context in morphosyntax can be quantified via Shapley values and the results often agree with linguistic intuitions.
+I refined my probing analysis with perturbations that aim to find the exact location of morphosyntactic information in a sentence.
+The systematic removal of certain information (perturbations) reveals where the information is stored.
+I used Shapley values to quantify the role of context in morphosyntax and the results often agree with linguistic intuitions.

-- I introduced a set of perturbation methods that remove some source of information from a sentence.
+- 5.1 I introduced a set of perturbation methods that remove some source of information from a sentence.
 I retrained the morphosyntactic probes (cf. Thesis 3) on the 247 probing tasks.
 The results offer insight on where the information is stored in the sentence.
-We can often find linguistic explanations for them. - I used the results of perturbations as features for clustering the languages.
+We can often find linguistic explanations for them. - 5.2 I used the results of perturbations as features for clustering the languages.
 Such clustering tends to group languages from the same family in the same cluster with some notable exceptions.
-It also tends to cluster typologically similar but unrelated languages in the same cluster. - I defined a sentence as a 9-player coalition game where the players are tokens or groups of tokens relative to the target token in the morphosyntactic probe.
-I applied the Shapley framework on each probing task. - I analyzed the Shapley values from mBERT, XLM-RoBERTa and an LSTM baseline and found that the inter-model correlation is high which demonstrates that the Shapley values are more descriptive of linguistic structure than of the models.
+It also tends to cluster typologically similar but unrelated languages in the same cluster. - 5.3 I defined a sentence as a 9-player coalition game where the players are tokens or groups of tokens relative to the target token in the morphosyntactic probe.
+I applied the Shapley framework on each probing task.

+5.4 I analyzed the Shapley values from mBERT, XLM-RoBERTa and an LSTM baseline and found that the inter-model correlation is high which demonstrates that the Shapley values are more descriptive of linguistic structure than of the models.
 I identified the outlier tasks and I found that the Shapley values often confirm the linguistic properties of the particular language and task.